nv-morpheus/Morpheus/models/model-cards/dfp-model-card.md

 ## Model Card ++ Bias Subcard

-### What is the gender balance of the model validation data?
-* Not Applicable

-### What is the racial/ethnicity balance of the model validation data?
-* Not Applicable

-### What is the age balance of the model validation data?
-* Not Applicable

-### What is the language balance of the model validation data?
-* English (cloudtrail logs): 100%

-### What is the geographic origin language balance of the model validation data?
-* Not Applicable

-### What is the educational background balance of the model validation data?
-* Not Applicable

-### What is the accent balance of the model validation data?
-* Not Applicable

-### What is the face/key point balance of the model validation data?
-* Not Applicable

-### What is the skin/tone balance of the model validation data?
-* Not Applicable

-### What is the religion balance of the model validation data?
-* Not Applicable

 ### Individuals from the following adversely impacted (protected classes) groups participate in model design and testing.
 * Not Applicable